Conewango Club Constitution

 Section 1 Paragraph 7

-There shall be Members-at-large of the Board of Directors elected by the voting members at the Annual Meeting of the Club in such numbers so that the entire number of Directors shall be ten (10).
+There shall be Members-at-large of the Board of Directors elected by the voting members at the Annual Meeting of the Club in such numbers so that the entire number of Directors shall be between eight (8) and twelve (12).
 Members-at-large shall perform such duties assigned by the Board of Directors including but not limited to, service on standing committees or chairmanship of ad hoc committees.
-The Board of Directors from time to time when necessary or appropriate for the efficient operation of the Club may extend the number of board members to twelve (12)
+The Board of Directors from time to time when necessary or appropriate for the efficient operation of the Club may extend the number of board members beyond that set forth above by majority vote taken at a regularly scheduled meeting of the Board of Directors.

 Section 1 Paragraph 8